Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 Quantization compatibility constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Consider the following quantization compatibilities:
+In addition to the model design constraints, the Akida NSoC has several quantization constraints:

 * Weights of the neural layers must be quantized using `1, 2, 3, 4 or 8 bits <hw_constraints.html>`_.